 The Wildlife and Conservation Act deals with the conservation and management of wildlife in Kenya.
 The Act provides that wildlife should be conserved so as to yield optimum returns in terms of cultural, aesthetic, scientific and economic benefits.
-The Act requires that full account be taken of the inter-relationship between wildlife conservation and land use.
+The Act requires that full account be taken of the interrelationship between wildlife conservation and land use.
 The Act controls activities within the national parks, which may lead to the disturbance of wild animals.
 Unauthorized entry, residence, burning, damage to objects of scientific interest, introduction of plants and animals and damage to structure are prohibited under this law.
 The development envisioned in the Master Plan will interact with wildlife areas hence Tatu City Limited will need to ensure the provisions of this act are implemented.

-4.5.5 The Forest Conservation and Management Act, 2016
+4.5.5 The Forest Act, 2005

-This law was enacted by Parliament to give effect to Article 69 of the Constitution with regard to forest resources; to provide for the development and sustainable management, including conservation and rational utilization of all forest resources for the socioeconomic development of the country and for connected purposes.
+This law was enacted by Parliament in 2005 to provide for the establishment, development and sustainable management including conservation and rational utilization of forest resources for the socioeconomic development of the country.
 Parts of the proposed Master Plan land uses will interact with forests albeit artificial.
-The Act requires all woodlands to be managed on a sustainable basis for the purposes inter alia of conservation of water, soil and biodiversity, riparian and shoreline protection, sustainable production of wood and non-wood products.
-Community participation as provided for in the Act should be encouraged.
+Section 8 of the Act requires all woodlands to be managed on a sustainable basis for the purposes inter alia of conservation of water, soil and biodiversity, riparian and shoreline protection, sustainable production of wood and non-wood products.
+Community participation as provided for under Section 46 of the Act should be encouraged.
 The most appropriate would be the initiation of participatory forest management so that the local community and organization can have a significant input with Kenya Forest Service (KFS) office playing a coordination role.